NeoVintageous/NeoVintageous/README.md

 See [Neovim user documentation](https://neovim.io/doc/user).
 Below are notes about some of the features.

-For a toggle feature see the [ToggleNeoVintageous](https://github.com/NeoVintageous/ToggleNeoVintageous) plugin.

 Command | Description | Documentation | Dependencies | Notes
 ------- | ----------- | ------------- | ------------ | -----
 ctrl-w, H | Move the current window to be at the very top | [Neovim doc](https://neovim.io/doc/user/windows.html#CTRL-W_H) | | Only works in 2 col/row layouts